wpxqw/mwqt/docs/README.md

 - Separate settings for registered and guest  customers.
 - Master switch to make all settings ineffective for registered or guest customers.

 ## Installation

 ### Minimum Requirements

 - PHP 7.2 or greater is recommended
-- MySQL 5.6 or greater is recommended
 - Wordpress 5.0 or greater
-- Woocommerce 4.0 or greater
+- Woocommerce 4.1 or greater
 - (optional) Contact Form 7 5.0 or greater
+- (optional) Gravity Forms 2.0 or greater

-### Manual installation =
+### Manual installation

 Manual installation method requires downloading this plugin and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).